danielharrell/open-eyes-lect-2017-18/Open.md

 the word "open"?
 Or instead to dispel it?
 That is, should we take these arguments against the possibility of openness to be persuasive?
 Or provocative?

+- But we have a commonplace expression to clarify the suggestion, and make it more concrete, when we speak of having *a point of view*.
+Here at the podium, for example, my awareness gives me a point of view on you in the audience.
+And this explains why I can be aware of you without becoming you, or at least find myself sitting beside you in the audience.
+For it seems I remain just where I am, and what I am, at the point of my point of view.
+And my awareness of you, or of anything else, strictly changes nothing in either my place or my identity.
+But the very idea of a point of view comes with a paradox of its own, to suggest why having a point of view means being enclosed in openness.
+For how can a view belong to a point?
+That is, how can a whole with many parts belong to that which has no part?
+Perhaps in something like the way a circumference belongs to a center.
+For in that case, my awareness of you would not mean that I became you, or reached you, but instead that I encompassed you.
+And in that sense, it seems, I would *contain* you in my point of view, as if my openness to you were a matter of enclosing you; and as if we were both, more generally, enclosed in openness, much like a parabola, and perhaps even more like a circle.